jstolarek/ldjam-47/README.md

 Rules
 =====

+Your corporate project is falling behind schedule, so the management introduced a six-day working week.
+But who wants to stay in the office on Saturdays?
 Your task is to get out of your office without the managers noticing.
 Every time they catch you they will send you back to your desk and you have to start over.
 The exit door are locked and the key is placed on a desk at the other side of the office.
 Collect the key and escape through the exit door.
-Use space bar to:
+Navigate your character using arrows or D-pad on a controller.
+Use space bar or controller A button to:

   * sit at the nearby desk and pretend that you're working.
 This will cause managers to ignore you.